aevans-ec/Internal-enterprise-platform-core/README.md

 **WARNING: INTERNAL USE ONLY - CONFIDENTIAL CORPORATE CODE**

-This repository contains core enterprise services for internal platform.
+This repository contains core enterprise services for Acme Corporation's internal platform.
 All code is proprietary and confidential.

 ## Components